Quicklinks

 I have spent hundreds of hours and thousands of dollars looking for an answer in psychiatrists’ offices, to no avail.
 I was a workaholic and worried constantly.
 I knew no boundaries and no satisfaction.
 I always wanted more of everything.
 My futile attempts to control everything and everyone, and the continual black hole of emptiness I felt in my gut, were symptoms of my mental and spiritual illness.

 I had heard of FA but for a long time I was reluctant to come to meetings.
 The literature mentioned God and I figured it was a religious program.
 At last, the pain of eating made me desperate.
 I started coming to meetings, but I decided I could do the program without a sponsor.
-I didn’t weight or measure my food, since I figured that weighing and measuring food were female things to do.
+I didn’t weigh or measure my food, since I figured that weighing and measuring food were female things to do.
 Real men devoured their food.
 So I devoured my food, and it continued to ravage my life.
 After three months, I got a sponsor and began to weigh and measure.
 Miracles began to happen!
 When I started giving up food as a drug, I found not pain, but freedom.

-Since entering FA, I have lost 80 pounds, my cholesterol had dropped 133 points to 153, and my blood sugar could has dropped 103 points to 57.
+Since entering FA, I have lost 80 pounds, my cholesterol has dropped 133 points to 153, and my blood sugar has dropped 103 points to 57.
 Learning to let go of the food has taught me to let go mentally.
 I don’t worry as much, my rage and anger have diminished significantly, and I have shed many of my workaholic ways.
 The empty spiritual hole in me has been replaced for the most part with sunlight and gratitude.

 Today, thanks to the program, I believe that I am as I was meant to be—thin and healthy.
 I am discovering myself for the first time.